garystafford/nginx-log-parser/README.md

-# Random Status Codes
+# Random HTTP Status Code Generator

 Dockerized HTTP server, written in Go, that returns random HTTP status code.
+Useful for testing how an application responds to unexpected HTTP status codes.

+Highlights:
 - Builds two networked Docker containers
-- First container is running NGINX
+- First container is running latest NGINX
 - Second container is running the HTTP server
 - Docker expects ports `8000`, `8080`, and `8443` to be available
 - NGINX container proxies all requests to `localhost:8080/status`, to the HTTP server container